The combined video is at http://www.youtube.com/watch?v=fCSmdJzdrhA and https://vimeo.com/810380180.

 The consequence is that, in this day and age, "marriage," as we call it, has now become so routinely defiled, polluted, and treated as such a frivolous, disposable thing, that you can look around you and see that even most professing Christians (yes, "most") have been married and divorced at least once, sometimes quite a few times, as people marry and divorce their way to self-fulfillment, self-gratification, and self-justification.
 What a mess we have.

 It is not as if they were deprived of some important words, or that our language is superior to theirs.
-For thousands of years they could have invented those words if they wanted to, but didn't.
+For thousands of years they could have invented those words if they wanted to, but they didn't.
 So, that is the way it is.
 We ought not to add words to the scriptures, but rather, we ought to work with what the scriptures actually say.

 The problem is that the traditional, selective re-interpretation by translators of the word "man" and "woman" as "husband" or "wife," respectively, gives rise to complications and confusion, as I will show later, as well as force-fitting it to conform to modern traditions of men, even as reflected in our modern language.